 6 Complaints Procedure

 - Your complaint should be made in writing (or by email), marked “Private & Confidential”, and sent to the Complaints Manager at the Finance and Legal Office who will acknowledge it in writing (normally within 7 days).
-Remember to include your full name with your complaint and to keep a copy of your letter.
+You should provide as much detail as possible about your complaint.
+If you have previously submitted your complaint to an affiliated church, please indicate this and explain your reasons for now bringing the complaint to VCUKI.
+Remember to keep a copy of your letter.
 However, should your complaint be against the Finance and Legal office please send it addressed to the VCUKI Chair of Trustees.

-- The Complaints Manager will then arrange for your complaint to be investigated.
+- The Complaints Manager will then assess your complaint and either a) arrange for your complaint to be investigated or b) contact you to explain why your complaint will not be investigated.

 - The results of the investigation will be communicated to you within a reasonable time – normally 21 days.